Russian Embassy In Washington Says Joint Efforts Are Needed To Ensure Safety Of Russian And US Citizens

 “Our county was targeted by such attacks on multiple occasions,” he said.

-Lakhonin added that both the Russian and the US governments need to cooperate with each other to ensure the safety of their citizens.
+Lakhonin added that both the Russian and the U.S. governments need to cooperate with each other to ensure the safety of their citizens.
 Lakhonin also stated that the cooperation among both countries will also include resuming counter-terrorism activities for the special services.

-According to the Sputnik News, the press secretary revealed that the Russian embassy has no information about any Russian citizen among the victims of the Manhattan terrorist attack.
-Lakhonin also urged Russian nationals in the US to remain alert following these attacks.
+According to Sputnik News, the press secretary revealed that the Russian Embassy has no information about any Russian citizen among the victims of the Manhattan terrorist attack.
+Lakhonin also urged Russian nationals in the U.S. to remain alert following these attacks.

 Earlier on Monday, an improvised device exploded in a walkway below Port Authority Bus Terminal in Manhattan.
 Luckily, no casualty occurred due to this explosion, although five people received minor injuries.
 The police officials said the blast occurred after a man detonated a bomb inside the subway.
 The police also arrested Akayed Ullah, 27, in connection with the blast.